uwdata/living-papers/README.md

 Before working with Living Papers, set up your local environment:

+1. Install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you don't have them already.
+We recommend using a node version manager like [nvm](https://github.com/nvm-sh/nvm).
+Node v16.17 or higher is recommended.
-1. Install [pandoc](https://pandoc.org/installing.html).
+2. Install [pandoc](https://pandoc.org/installing.html).
 You should be able to run `pandoc` from the command line.
+A recent version of Pandoc (v2.18 or higher) is recommended.
-2. Install other software packages as needed:
+3. Install other software packages as needed:
   - To use R code blocks, install [R](https://cloud.r-project.org/) along with the `knitr` package and other libraries you wish to use.
 To run the Living Papers development test suite, install R then run the following within R:
     - `install.packages(c("knitr", "tidyverse", "svglite"))`
   - To publish LaTeX / PDF output, install a TeX distribution such as [TeX Live](https://www.tug.org/texlive/).
 You should be able to run `pdflatex` and `bibtex` from the command line.

 ### Usage Instructions